Marketing Mix Analysis

 Maintaining the Right to Sell Your Product: Assisted a Prosthetic Manufacturer in Determining Failure Rate

-A midsize prosthetic manufacturer was in jeopardy of being prohibited to sell their products in an entire country.
-The company hired us to conduct survival analyses to determine whether the amount of defects was consistent with the industry.
-Survival analysis in this context involved modeling the time to replacement of the prosthetic and how long it lasts.
+A mid-size prosthetic manufacturer approached us with a unique dilemma: It had been issued a notice of non-compliance and informed that its products would be prohibited from being sold in an entire country.
+Undeterred, the company brought us on to work alongside their team to conduct survival analyses that would determine whether the amount of defects was consistent with the industry.
+(Survival analysis in this context involved modeling the time to replacement of the prosthetic and how long it lasts.)
 The accuracy of the analyses was critical, both for the company’s own survival and for the patients who potentially had to undergo another surgery.
-Upon examining the data-sets and analysis from this industry’s National Joint Replacement Registry, we found many inconsistencies both in a country and across countries’ registries, and recalculated the revision rates and hazard ratios (the number of repeat surgeries that needed to be performed).
-While the company was under an extremely tight timeline, we provided them with statistically sound findings to refute the previous analyses.
-Today, the company remains doing business in that country.

 Survey Instrument Validation